cheshi-mantu/allure-report-one-to-three/toc/allure3.md

-  allure2 <resultsDir>       Generates Allure 2 report based on provided Allure Results  // will be discontinued awesome <resultsDir>       Generates Allure Awesome report based on provided Allure Results // this is the future csv <resultsDir>           Generates CSV report based on provided Allure Results dashboard <resultsDir>     Generates Allure Dashboard report based on provided Allure Results generate <resultsDir>      Generates the report to specified directory history <resultsDir>       Generates the history to specified folder known-issue <resultsDir>   Generates a known issue list log <resultsDir>           Prints Allure Results to the console
+  allure2 <resultsDir>       Generates Allure 2 report based on provided Allure Results  // will be discontinued awesome <resultsDir>       Generates Allure Awesome report based on provided Allure Results // this is the future csv <resultsDir>           Generates CSV report based on provided Allure Results dashboard <resultsDir>     Generates Allure Dashboard report based on provided Allure Results // WIP generate <resultsDir>      Generates the report to specified directory based on provided config (if any) history <resultsDir>       Generates the history to specified folder known-issue <resultsDir>   Generates a known issue list log <resultsDir>           Prints Allure Results to the console